HenriqueDSousa/repo-analysis/README.md

 - Security scanning via Bandit and Safety
 - Code quality analysis via Radon (Maintainability Index)

-The results should be printed directly in the termininal or on a HTML file, if the user prefers.
+The results should be printed directly in the termininal or in a HTML file, if the user prefers.

 ## Tools